nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The current version of this application is not able to accept names that contain non-alphanumeric characters.
 The non-alphanumeric characters found in most names are `/` and `'`.
 For example, the user is not allowed to enter these 2 commands and create the following Persons in the list of Contacts due to the current constraint:
-* `add n/John O'neal p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 evt/1 evt/2` to add a person called **John Doe**.
+* `add n/John O'neal p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 evt/1 evt/2` to add a person called **John O'neal**.
-* `add n/John s/o Raju p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 evt/1 evt/2` to add a person called **John doe**.
+* `add n/John s/o Raju p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 evt/1 evt/2` to add a person called **John s/o Raju**.

 For future enhancements, Person names should be more flexible in catering for names that may contain non-alphanumeric characters in the English language.

+### Phone number checks can be done

+The current version of this application has no prior knowledge of how phone numbers work in real-life.
+For example, the user is currently able to aff the following command.
+* `add n/John Doe p/1234566789900000000000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 evt/1 evt/2`.
+* `add n/John Doe p/00000000000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 evt/1 evt/2`
+For future enhancements, checks can be made to ensure that the numbers are formatted with accordance phone numbers found in Singapore for example.

 ### Events that have ended can be displayed differently

 In this version of the application, the displayed events does not have any special indicator to show that it has "expired" or ended.
 For example, if today's date is 9th April 2023 and there are events that have end dates earlier than 9th April, they should be shown as greyed out events to indicate to the user that the event has ended.
-This Ui enhancement would help allow the users to focus on upcoming events.
+This UI enhancement would help allow the users to focus on upcoming events.

-For future enhancements, the Ui should display past events with a special indicator or color to differentiate itself from future events.
+For future enhancements, the UI should display past events with a special indicator or color to differentiate itself from future events.

+## **Appendix:** Planned Features

 ### Ability to archive events